TCO46/TheNeovim/main.md

 If you did that then you should know where to put plugins so Lazy could install it.
 In case you don't, using search and find `require('lazy')` or just `lazy`.

-kickstart.nvim already setup for LSP server or IntelliSense you normally see in VS code and other IDE.
+Kickstart.nvim already setup for LSP server or IntelliSense you normally see in VS code and other IDE.

 For example: To install new LSP like Python use command `:Mason` it'll have a popup that contain available LSP.